openhab/openhab-addons/addons/binding/org.openhab.binding.xmltv/README.md

 This binding takes an XMLTV file as input and creates a thing for each channel contained in it.
 XmlTV channels are called Media Channels in this binding in order to avoid messing with ESH Channels.

-For each thing, you'll be able to grab informations regarding the current program and the next to come.
+For each thing, you'll be able to grab information regarding the current program and the next to come.

 ## Supported Things